jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 touch

-: This command is used to create a new blank file or to update the timestamp of an existing file without opening it.   __Usage examples:__
+: This command is used to create a new blank file or to update the timestamp of an existing file without opening it.

 ```bash
 touch todolist.txt